dspoka/dspoka.github.io/_posts/2015-06-15-bottle-learning.markdown

 This means that it is the surface ocean currents that need to be mapped.

-Immediately my mind jumps to a network of ocean buoys with sensors all communicating with some satellite.
+Immediately my mind jumps to a network of ocean buoys with sensors, a rasberry pi that are all communicating with some satellites flying high in the exosphere...

 But how were the first comprehensive maps of ocean currents made over 150 years ago?